Note about the download:

-- (Optional) Python to extract function names to a definition file for the compilation of the DLL file.
+- (Optional, but recommended) Python to extract function names to a definition file for the compilation of the DLL file.

-The source code of MuPDF is separated to some several directories containing thousands of code files.
+The source code of MuPDF is separated to several directories containing thousands of code files.

 Navigate to the platform/win32 directory, you will see quite a few C project files and a solution file named mupdf.sln.

 I suggest you make a copy of mupdf.sln and work on that copy later.

 NEVER modify the source code unless you know what you are doing and want to participate in contributing to the

 MuPDF project.
 Have you modified the source code, you may have trouble merging the source code later, when you want to keep synchronized with the

 Open that solution file, copy with Visual Studio 2017, you will be prompted to upgrade the solution and the projects.
 Do it.
 Afterwards, you will see more than 10 projects loaded.

 The most important projects about compiling a DLL file are listed below: